La Tremenda Corte: Actors and characters

-Arguments and characters
+Plots and characters

 The program presents a court where absurd situations arise, which always conclude in the Court of La Tremenda Corte, of no specified location (although some clues might say Habana).
 They are crimes in which Jose Candelario “Tres Patines” has made victim to Rudecindo or Nananina with some of his thefts, deceits or knavery, and these demand him before a judge in that correctional court.
 The daily subjects turn on misunderstandings that Tres Patines causes matching of words, always distorting for his benefit the double meaning that some phrases could have.
 Tres Patines in most cases inadvertently reveal his malicious intent.
 In one famous sketch, he pretend that he sells a parrot "speaking exceedingly".
 When the customer complains that the parrot doesn't speak, he explains to the judge that the one who speaks exceedingly is himself, Tres Patines, not the parrot.
-Meanwhile the judge is a hypochondriac who is always seeing doctors and discussing remedies.
+Meanwhile, the judge is a hypochondriac who is always seeing doctors and discussing remedies.
 Everyone is concerned about his health since the worse he is feeling the more everyone in the courtroom would be slapped with fines and jail time.